Eddy114514/SYDP-Project/README.md

 &emsp;CDP automates this process, heavily increasing efficiency, and ensuring accuracy.

+**Important for vs code user**: YOU MUST FOLLOW THE \
+INSTRUCTION ENTITLED "VScode tutorial Run.pdf" TO \
+Run the Program.

+You can see that there is an design example in the file, use it as your canoe shape standard if you want.

 It contains 7 mian code file, which are:\
 1.MainGUI.py\
 2.CanoeDataBase.py\